-In summary, if the Claimant has promised to accept less, the Defendant will be able to rely on this variation if payment is made with a different thing, if a third party pays, or if promissory estoppel applies.
+If the Claimant has promised to accept less, the Defendant will be able to rely on this variation if payment is made with a different thing, if a third party pays, or if promissory estoppel applies.

 NOTE: duress is not relevant to promises to accept less.